The Complete Vatican Tour With Vatican Museums, Sistine Chapel & St Peter's Basilica

 Which is the best tour for the Vatican?

-There are a variety of options to suit all all needs and schedules.
+There are a variety of options of Vatican tour tickets to suit all all needs and schedules.
 But if you want to maximise your time in Rome we highly recommend the Skip the Line Imperial Rome & Vatican Museums Combo tour which includes the Vatican Museums, St Peter's Basilica, Sistine Chapel, Coliseum and Forum all skip-the-line plus a delicious Italian lunch

-We highly recommend to pre-book and skip the ticket line as this can be very busy on certain times of the day and year.
+We highly recommend you pre-book a skip the ticket line as this can be very busy on certain times of the day and year.
 Another top tip would be to visit on a Wednesday morning or book a Night Tour which are quieter.
 For more information on tours please visit our Vatican Ticket options

 Can I visit the Vatican Gardens without a tour?